All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Chia seeds and flaxseeds are fiber powerhouses, but eating them dry can cause discomfort.
 Soaking chia seeds in water, milk, or yogurt for at least 15 minutes (overnight is even better) allows them to absorb liquid and expand before reaching your stomach.
 This makes them much easier to digest and prevents them from absorbing water inside your digestive tract, which can worsen constipation.

 An easy overnight chia pudding: mix 2 tablespoons of chia seeds with 1/2 cup of unsweetened almond milk and a scoop of protein powder.
 Refrigerate overnight.
-In the morning you have a high-fiber, high-protein breakfast that is gentle on the stomach.
+In the morning you have a high-fiber, high-protein breakfast that's gentle on the stomach.

 Trick 4: Choose Berries Over Other Fruits

-Not all fruits are created equal when it comes to fiber.
+Not all fruits are created equal for fiber.
 Berries deliver significantly more fiber per calorie than most other fruits:

 Fruit (1 cup)FiberCaloriesFiber per Calorie